Eye Lenses vs Glasses — Which Is Better for You?

 If you are not an individual who can give a day's worth of attention, then glasses are the more intelligent and easy way out.

-In the end, it comes down to lifestyle and personal needs.
+In the eye lenses vs glasses debate, there's no universal winner — it comes down to your lifestyle and personal needs: